KageHayashi/pathfinding_visualizer/README.md

 # Pathfinding_Visualizer
-A visualizer for pathfinding algorithms like A*
+A visualizer for the A-Star pathfinding algorithm

 ## Run
 Just run the visualize.py script inside the core directory